Use the Azure Managed Lustre CSI driver with Azure Kubernetes Service

 Check the installation

-If you want to check your installation, you can optionally use an echo pod to confirm the driver is working.
+If you want to check your installation, you can optionally use an echo pod to confirm that the driver is working.

-To view timestamps in the console during writes, run the following commands:
+To view time stamps in the console during writes, run the following commands:

 Add the following code to the echo pod: